Notice of Pre-AIA or AIA Status

 In this instance a volume of the ice cells corresponds to the size of the produced ice.
 Larger ice tends to dilute more slowly while smaller ice cools and dilutes more quickly.
 Both effects are desirable to a user depending on the specific use of the ice.
 It would have been obvious to one of ordinary skill to have provided Yun with differently sized ice, and differing total volumes of each tray, in order to produce both large and small ice as well as larger amounts of one type over another in order to satisfy a user’s needs.

 Regarding claim 9, Yun discloses the ice making device of claim 5, but lacks one cell being higher or lower than another.
 Lee discloses a plurality of ice cells having some ends positioned higher/lower than others to allow for different ice sizes.
-It would have been obvious to one of ordinary skill in the art to have enlarged or diminished one cell relative to another in order to produce ice pieces of differing sizes and also to provide one cell higher/lower than other.
+It would have been obvious to one of ordinary skill in the art to have enlarged or diminished one cell relative to another in order to produce ice pieces of differing sizes which also results in one cell higher/lower than other.

-Regarding claim 11, Yun discloses the ice making device of claim 5, but lacks the first and second ice trays being two part trays.
+Regarding claim 11, Yun discloses the ice making device described above but lacks the first and second ice trays being two part trays.

 Denigan discloses a first one tray that defines a first one cell which is a portion of the first cell, and a first another tray that defines a first another cell which is another portion of the first cell and coupled to the first one tray, wherein the second tray comprises: a second one tray that defines a second one cell which is a portion of the second cell, and a second another tray that defines a second another cell which is another portion of the second cell (Denigan shows at least 9 two part trays in figure 1, figures 4-6 show multi-part construction), wherein a coupling portion of the first one tray and the first another tray is positioned lower than a contact portion of the second one tray and the second another tray in the ice making process (figure 1 shows the trays at differing heights including coupling and contact portions therefor).